-Graduate work is usually required for research positions, unless cleaning glassware is your passion--we're not going to judge; we can appreciate the fine gleam of an immaculate flask.
-During a master's degree is the perfect time to become more specialized in a specific plant biology field--horticulture or population genetics, for example.
-Those folks that prefer to write 100+ page dissertations will have the opportunity to focus on one particular plant species, evolutionary trait, or physiological process while they work toward a PhD.
+Graduate work is usually required for research positions, unless cleaning glassware is your passion—we're not going to judge; we can appreciate the fine gleam of an immaculate flask.
+During a master's degree is the perfect time to become more specialized in a specific plant biology field—horticulture or population genetics, for example.
+Those folks who prefer to write 100-plus page dissertations will have the opportunity to focus on one particular plant species, evolutionary trait, or physiological process while they work toward a PhD.

 If identifying the toxic chemicals that calla lilies produce doesn't sound like your idea of a fun afternoon, the policy side to botany may suit your personality better.
 To stand out as a conservation botanist, basic science courses, like environmental science and biology, will be important, but so will statistics, science policy, economics, and marketing.
 These positions require creativity to develop standout ways to combat reduced shrub biodiversity.
 Others may opt for a position at a museum or with a national park service, where educating the public is central to the job description.
 These people will need a good background in plant biology, but management and teaching skills will also be quite beneficial.